GeekyProgrammer07/Transactly/README.md

 # 💸 Transactly – Paytm Clone (Digital Wallet & UPI Payment Web App)

-**PayNexa** is a full-stack fintech web application inspired by Paytm.
+**Transactly** is a full-stack fintech web application inspired by Paytm.
 It allows users to manage digital payments, wallet balance, and utility bill transactions in a secure and intuitive interface.

 ---